-Number: COMM.A.10.020
+COMM.A.10.020 Management of HLC Records and Information

 Types of Institutional Records and Information

 Administrative Record.
 HLC will maintain an administrative record for each member institution, institution that was previously a member, and institution that is, or was, seeking membership.
 The administrative record is a record of documents related to an institution's accreditation relationship with HLC.
 The administrative record for an institution includes the following: